-- Can spend a total of \$100 Canteen Cash on hygiene, writing supplies, bedding or special (highest) privilege items.
+- Can spend a total of \$120 Canteen Cash on incentive hygiene, writing supplies, bedding, or special (highest) privilege items that are in addition to the basic hygiene, writing, and bedding supplies provided to everyone.

 - Eligible to be a unit worker, and ALL employment (Level A clearance work programs) as specified.

 - Weekday and Weekend employment.

 - Eligible for Special Programs List.

 - Mentor apprenticeship.

 - Tutor apprenticeship.

 - Youth Assistant in primary interventions.